numpy/numpy/doc/source/reference/c-api.iterator.rst

             }
         } while (iternext());

-.. cfunction:: NpyIter_GetCoordsFunc *NpyIter_GetGetCoords(NpyIter* iter, char** errmsg)
+.. cfunction:: NpyIter_GetMultiIndexFunc *NpyIter_GetGetMultiIndex(NpyIter* iter, char** errmsg)

-    Returns a function pointer for getting the coordinates of the iterator.
-Returns NULL if the iterator does not support coordinates.
+    Returns a function pointer for getting the current multi-index of the iterator.
+Returns NULL if the iterator is not tracking a multi-index.
 It is recommended that this function pointer be cached in a local variable before the iteration loop.